 Emotion: Satisfaction.

-Pain: Lack of dish photographs. -
+Pain: Lack of photos of the dishes. -

 Step: Payment and confirmation